 - 14. Include SRU SAR posture/alert status and search tactics.
 Explain how the search was planned and, if applicable, search patterns, track spacing, sweep widths, and probability of detection for each search; plus planning assumptions (i.e.; LR1 liferaft with a drogue for an overwater ejection)." - 15.
 Explain how the recovery was effected.
-This section may also be used to provide amplifying comments regarding rescue equipment used and medical treatment provided. - 16.
+Include any device the survivor used in assisting or signaling the SRU, and provide any amplifying comments regarding rescue equipment used and medical treatment provided. - 16.
 Explain any difficulties encountered; i.e., personnel, weather, mechanical, communications, etc. - 17.
 These should be in-depth and explicit. - 18.
 Self explanatory. - 19a.
 Self explanatory. - 19b.
 Indicate number of applicable deployments in number block. - 19c.
 Explain in detail any appropriate rescue swimmer problems/recommendations.